Have A Plan. Build A Kit. Stay Informed. Get Involved.

 Tips for Kids: Ready Kids (link)

 Disaster Activity Book for Kids English (PDF) Spanish (PDF)

 Run, Hide, Fight (Video)

 The Great Shakeout (Link)

-Severe heat may cause illness or even death, particularly for higher-risk groups, such as seniors, young children, and people with health conditions.
+Severe heat may cause illness or even death.
+Higher-risk groups such as seniors, young children, and people with health conditions are particularly vulnerable to these.
 When temperatures are forecast to rise to extreme highs, take precautions for yourself and those around you.
-Please visit www.kingcounty.gov/beattheheat for more information on how to reduce your risk.
+Please visit kingcounty.gov/beattheheat for more information on how to reduce your risk.

 One of the biggest concerns when the weather heats up is water safety.
 Warm air doesn’t always mean warm water in our region's lakes and rivers.
 Please use extreme caution, wear a life jacket, and keep a close eye on children.
 For more information about the hazards of cold water and how to stay safe, please visit weather.gov/safety/coldwater.